From what we analyzed in the previous blog, a dichotomy emerges in branding between developing new brands and revaluing old ones.

 Analyze brands first

-Therefore, everything analyzed throughout the previous articles serves to understand better the processes followed when facing a rebranding project.
-That includes name change, redesign, repositioning, and stakeholder communication.
-This knowledge leads to addressing a critical issue, which is the effectiveness of rebranding when facing new businesses and finding new market niches.
-For this reason, before deciding to change the brand, the company must conduct a strategic analysis to guide the final decision.
+Therefore, everything analyzed throughout the previous articles helps to better understand the processes followed when undertaking a rebranding project.
+This includes topics such as name change, redesign, repositioning, and communication with stakeholders.
+This knowledge leads to addressing a critical issue: the effectiveness of rebranding in entering new businesses and finding new market niches.
+For this reason, before deciding to change the brand, the company must conduct a strategic analysis that will either guide or hinder the final decision.

 Decide later

 In many cases, the decision to rebrand proved highly unstable, with many companies facing the opposite of expected results.
-As Professor Andrew Ehrenberg states, even if the brand declines and begins to lose some customers, brand loyalty and purchase rates remain stable among other consumers.
-Thus, the decision to rebrand must be very well founded on a detailed analysis of the brand’s characteristics.
+As Professor Andrew Ehrenberg states, even if the brand declines and begins to lose some customers, brand loyalty and purchase rates remain stable among other customers.
+Thus, the decision to rebrand must be well-founded on a detailed analysis of the brand’s characteristics.

 Things to keep in mind

-According to Tito Ávalos, founder of La Cocina, a brand is an experience that generates a mental representation.
-This experience is driven and sustained by the organization’s culture.
-That involves everyone who makes it up to achieve a sustainable brand over time.
-The survival of an organization depends, to a certain extent, on the assembly of its purpose and organizational culture.
-That requires a business strategy that fulfills that purpose but simultaneously takes charge of the experience that makes users live through their culture.
-Therefore, branding is a process inside and outside the organization, and the branding strategist must be willing to accompany it.
+According to Tito Ávalos, founder of La Cocina, a brand is an experience that generates a mental representation in the public.
+This experience is driven and sustained by the organization’s culture, which involves all its members, to achieve a brand that is sustainable over time.
+The survival of an organization depends, to some extent, on its purpose and organizational culture being well aligned.
+This requires a business strategy that ensures the fulfillment of that purpose.
+But at the same time, it takes ownership of the experience it creates for users through its culture.
+Therefore, branding is a process that occurs both inside and outside the organization, and the branding strategist must be prepared to guide and support it.

 In conclusion